-You will also be required to declare whether you will be 18 years or above when training school commences on the 17th February 2020.
+You will also be required to declare whether you will be 18 years or above when training school commences.
 The reason in which the role of Firefighter Control has a minimum age requirement is due to the nature of the role in which the successful candidate will be required to deal with a range of situations of a sensitive nature and also because the successful candidate may need to operate service vehicles and there is an age restriction for insurance purposes.

 A driving licence is also essential for this role due to the location of our Control department.
+If you do not already possess a full UK driving licence, then you must be willing to gain a full UK driving licence within 2 years of employment.
 As a Firefighter Control, the working pattern includes early mornings and late nights.
 Our service is a 24 hour service, 365 days a year.

 We have found that reliance on public transport has resulted in complications in employees not being able to arrive at work on the required times which impacts the efficiency of the crew.
 There is also the requirement to work at different service locations in accordance to the service’s needs.

 The second section of the application form is the personal statement (up to 1,500 words).
 In this section we are looking for candidates to demonstrate the core skills required to become a Firefighter Control, these include;